johnantonn/landmarks-app/README.md

 This repo is the front-end application of a full-stack MEAN project.
 In order to run, it requires a back-end server which has been developed in a separate repo.
 In order to run the code successfully, follow the steps below:

-- Clone the back-end repo [https://github.com/johnantonn/landmarks-server](https://github.com/johnantonn/landmarks-server) and start the server.
-See more details in the repo's README.md.
-- Clone this repo (front-end Angular application) and install its dependencies by running `npm install`.
+- Clone this repo and install its dependencies by running `npm install`.
 - Insert a valid API key value inside *config.js* for Google Maps integration.
+- Install and start the back-end server.
+See more details in the README.md under `server` directory.
 - Start the app by executing `ng serve`.
 Navigate to `http://localhost:4200/` where the web app environment is available.

 ## Further help